afsharritter/M18_SML/README.md

 ### Logistic Regression & Sampling Methods

 Logistic Regression models predict a binary classification based on input variables.
 These model types use a sigmoid curve to calculate the probability that a data point will fall within one category or another.
 While a Logistic Regression model would theoretically do a good job of classifying a balanced loan application dataset as either low- or high-risk, unbalanced datasets cause undue bias in the machine learning model toward the majority class.
 To overcome this limitation, various Over- and Under-Sampling techniques can be applied to better train the Logistic Regression model.
 Over-Sampling, like its namesake, involves oversampling the minority class until both classes are even before training the Logistic Regression model.
 Under-Sampling, on the other hand, involves minimizing the sample size of the majority class before further analysis.
 A third option, Combination Over- and Under-Sampling, produces a balanced sample dataset that evades the potential noise of Over-Sampling and data loss of Under-Sampling methods.
-Due to the credit application dataset's large size and *target variable* imbalance, a variety of Over-/Under-Sampling methods will be necessary before Logistic Regression models can predict the credit application's binary outcome as low- or high-risk. [^1]
+Due to the credit application dataset's large size and *target variable* imbalance, a variety of Over-/Under-Sampling methods will be necessary before Logistic Regression models can predict the credit application's binary outcome as low- or high-risk[^1].

 ### Decision Trees & Ensemble Classifiers

 Like the other supervised machine learning model described above, Decision Trees are trained using input data to predict a data point's binary classification or target variable.
 Decision Tree models are relatively impervious to the linear features of a dataset and make a good candidate for testing with credit application data.
-These models work by deriving a series of conditions from the input features, which are then used to determine a test point's binary outcome. [^2] This analysis tests Ensemble Classifiers, an advanced decision tree model type that combines multiple trees into one, improving performance over a single tree model. [^3]
+These models work by deriving a series of conditions from the input features, which are then used to determine a test point's binary outcome[^2].
+This analysis tests Ensemble Classifiers, an advanced decision tree model type that combines multiple trees into one, improving performance over a single tree model[^3].

 ## Results